WHEN ARE YOU OPEN?

 WHAT IF I MISS A CLASS?

-When you enroll for a class, you are reserving a specific day and time each week, and we have a qualified instructor waiting there for you, so we ask that you do your best to make it to every class.
-However, we understand that children get sick and emergencies happen; therefore, we do offer make up classes for those reasons.
+When you enroll for a class, you are reserving a specific day and time each week, and we have a qualified instructor waiting there for you.
+We ask that you do your best to attend every class.
+However, we understand that children get sick and emergencies happen; therefore, we offer make up classes.
 Our make ups are actual classes taught by an instructor, not just free swim time.
 Therefore, in order to maintain the integrity of our classes, we can only offer a make up when we have space in our schedule to accommodate your child’s level.
-For that reason, we do not guarantee the availability of make ups.
-Additionally, in fairness to all members, we only allow one make up request per swimmer, per quarter.
+We do not guarantee the availability of make ups.
+Additionally, in fairness to all members, we allow a maximum of 2 make up requests per swimmer, per quarter.
+To be eligible for a MU, mark your swimmer absent online in the Member Portal as soon as possible, at least 2 hours prior to your class.

 WHAT IF MY NORMAL CLASS FALLS ON A HOLIDAY?

 American Swim Academy is closed on most major holidays, and our swim quarters are planned with holidays in mind.
-Classes are not held on New Year’s Day, Easter, Memorial Day, July 4th, Labor Day, after 5:30pm on Halloween, Thanksgiving, and Christmas.
+Classes are not held on New Year’s Day, Easter, Memorial Day, Independence Day, Labor Day, after 5:20pm on Halloween, Thanksgiving, and Christmas.
 Class fees are prorated for holidays.

 WHAT IF MY CHILD CRIES OR IS AFRAID?